Raising Godly Children for Everyday Families: Grace-Filled Paths at Home

 “I have no greater joy than to hear that my children are walking in the truth.”– 3 John 1:4 (ESV)

-This pastoral joy echoes the heart of every caregiver.
+This joy is what every caregiver longs for.
 Walking in truth is not a sprint; it is a steady journey, step by step.

 Raising Godly Children